raspberrypilearning/jazzy-jumpers/en/step_8.md

 ## The right jumper

-When the player thinks they have recreated the jumper correctly, they will click on the button to be told whether they were right or wrong.
+When the player thinks they have recreated the jumper correctly, they should click on the button to be told whether they were right or wrong.

-+ Click on the `button` sprite and look at its costumes.
++ Click on the `Button` sprite and look at its costumes.

 ![Button costumes](images/button-costumes.png)

 The `right` and `wrong` costumes will be used to display whether the player's jumper was the same as the one that was displayed at the start.

-+ Add some code to the `button` sprite so that, when it is clicked, it broadcasts a new message called `check`.
++ Add some code to the `Button` sprite so that, when it is clicked, it broadcasts a new message called `check`.

 --- hints ---
 --- hint ---